Composition over Inheritance [example in PHP]

 Have a look at your code, look for elements in your classes that include elements that vary and encapsulate them.

-You can also improve the quality of your web application adding some good practices such as sanitize users’ input or better handling error and exceptions
+You can also improve the quality of your web application by adding some good practices such as sanitizing users’ input or better handling errors and exceptions

 If you like this content and you are hungry for some more join the Facebook's community in which we share info and news just like this one!